l-zeng/Recreatingthepast/README.md

 # Recreating the past (MAS.S62)
+For the class, I studied computational art from the past decades and recreate these works with contemporary techniques to understand and gain aesthetic appreciation.

 This repository contains all the recreations of an artwork inspired by each artist seen in class.
+All projects were created in P5.JS.

 ## Week 1: Vera Molnár
 Carrés en deux positions 2, 2013.
 (Original VS Recreation)